great places to visit off the beaten path.

 Special Events: Throughout the year various special events are held that utilize the Wurlitzer or other musical instruments.
 These special events include concerts, films and dance shows.
 A full listing of all the events are available on their website.
 For example, classic black and white films accompanied or preceded by Wurlitzer music is quite spectacular.
 Scenes from some of these classic films are captured in art by their Artist in Residence – all of which are for sale.
 Admission prices for special events typically range from £5 – £10.

 Visiting: Open Friday, Saturday, Sunday & Bank Holiday Mondays from 11am-5pm, last entry is at 4pm.
 Tours with live demonstrations (including the Mighty Wurlitzer) at 11.30am, 1.30pm & 3.30pm.
-An audio tour (in several languages) is available.
+An audio tour with an amazing immersive sound (in several languages) is available.

 Riverview Tearoom: With a view of the Thames, this tearoom offers the usual range of food and drink.
 Open when the museum is open.